Top tips: what to pack for a day hike in Scotland

 Gortex or Nikwax Analogue/Paramo waterproofs

 Waterproof shell jackets are by far the most popular.
 Most shops stock a wide range of jackets designed with gortex fabric.
-Andy himself prefers to wear Paramo clothing or Cioch direct waterproofs, which are made from the same material but his have been made to measure.
+Andy himself prefers to wear Paramo clothing or Cioch direct waterproofs.
+Both these companies use the same material.
+Cioch Direct specialise in made to measure clothing.
 The advantage that the Nikwax analogue material has over gortex is that it is designed to be reproofed after washing so is likely to last you longer.
 The jackets can also be returned for repairs at little or no cost.
 The disadvantage is that the material is heavier and can prove to be too warm in the height of the summer – though at an average year round temperature of 0oC, the Paramo jackets are usually suitable for the Cairngorm plateau.

 Hat and gloves